Man arrived at house in Offaly with baseball bat 'to save his children'

 Requesting leniency from Judge Cody, Mr Farrelly said his client had a serious alcohol problem and in an attempt to deal with it he had got an appointment for treatment.

-Commenting on the other offence, Judge Cody said the court appearance seemed to be Mr Cody's “annual visit” in relation to public order offences.
+Commenting on the other offence, Judge Cody said the court appearance seemed to be an “annual visit” in relation to public order offences.

 He fined him €50 for each of the two offences before him on this occasion.
 For possession of the baseball bat he imposed a three-month prison sentence but suspended it for two years on Mr Mulpeter's own bond of €100.